djh1997/proj324/docs/index.md

 The products above, along with Paul Davey's lectures last year inspired the idea.

 The plan is to use two LCD's with the backlight removed, to create dimmable panels in front of the users eyes.
-Then eventually a camera will added to create multiple point controls which will block bright spots such as projectors and sunlight thus, dimming them to reduce squinting.
+Then eventually a camera will be added to create multiple point controls which will block bright spots such as projectors and sunlight thus, dimming them to reduce squinting.

 ### Potential issues

 -   IO speed, depending on the solutions used in the project could end up running into IO speed bottle necks affecting frame rate.
 -   Frame rate for the active points would need to be fairly high to stop nauseating effects.
--   Camera distortion, a camera with little to no distortion would ideally be to used since this would make image processing easier.
+-   Camera distortion, a camera with little to no distortion would ideally be used since this would make image processing easier.
 -   Field of view, having a similar FoV would be useful since a camera with smaller FoV would end up wasting the edge of the LCD.
 -   Aspect ratio, mismatch of aspect ratios without the use of accelerometers for predictive tracking could cause issues.